-Apart from shutting down Windows in the usual way, there is a way to shutdown Windows 8 or Windows 7 using the command prompt.
-In fact there are several switches available too.
+Apart from shutting down Windows in the usual way, there is a way to shut down Windows 10, Windows 8 or Windows 7 using the command prompt.
+In fact, there are several switches available too.

 This will list you the switches and shutdown options available.